sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 Now we are using the internal 1MHz oscillator, perfect!

-I don't have a PCB yet (although it should be pretty easy as I made the circuit schematic using *kicad*) but the circuit is small and simple so it's easy to build it with prototype PCB.
-Additionally I added some small neodymium magnets in the back to stick it easily close to my monitors.
+The circuit is simple enough to mount in some perfboard.
+Additionally, I added some small neodymium magnets in the back to stick it easily close to my monitors.

 ![](/img/tddlight/img1.jpg){.img-responsive}
 ![](/img/tddlight/img2.jpg){.img-responsive}